mattwarren/mattwarren.github.io/_posts/2016-12-14-Why-is-Reflection-slow.md

 ### Option 5 - Dynamic code-gen with IL Emit

-Finally we come to the lowest-level approach, emiting raw IL, although '*with great power, comes great responsabiliy*':
+Finally we come to the lowest-level approach, emiting raw IL, although '*with great power, comes great responsibility*':

 ``` csharp
 // Setup code, done only once